DEA to Ban Illicit Fentanyl Analogues, Define as Schedule I Drugs

 Medication-assisted treatment, or MAT for fentanyl dependence involves the use of prescription drugs that relieve fentanyl cravings and withdrawal symptoms.
 A fentanyl patient who decides to undergo MAT can take drugs like methadone, buprenorphine, or Suboxone to detox from fentanyl without suffering unpleasant symptoms.
 MAT is proven one of the safest, most effective treatments for fentanyl dependence, and is tied to lower relapse rates.

-If you or someone you love needs help recovering from fentanyl addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help recovering from fentanyl addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring addiction counselors will discuss all your treatment options and help you find a nearby drug detox center ready to help you overcome fentanyl and opioid dependence.